-Even if we do receive regulatory approval to market esmethadone, any such approval may be subject to limitations on the indicated uses or patient populations for which we may market the products.
-Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we may be unable to successfully develop or commercialize esmethadone.
-If we or any of our future development collaborators are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize esmethadone, we may not be able to generate sufficient revenue to continue our business.
+Even if we do receive regulatory approval to market esmethadone, psilocybin or other future product candidates, any such approval may be subject to limitations on the indicated uses or patient populations for which we may market the products.
+Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we may be unable to successfully develop or commercialize esmethadone, psilocybin or other future product candidates.
+If we or any of our future development collaborators are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize esmethadone, psilocybin or other future product candidates, we may not be able to generate sufficient revenue to continue our business.